its a finite existence, a privilege and a miracle

 To answer the thread question: not enough.
 I'm working on that but still troubled by it.

-― underminer of twenty years of excellent contribution to this borad (dan m), Saturday, 18 January 2025 17:05 (eleven months ago)
+― underminer of twenty years of excellent contribution to this borad (dan m), Saturday, 18 January 2025 17:05 (one year ago)

 xpp ashamed to admit i'm playing Persona 3 Reload at the moment cos i haven't sunk enough hours into P3 already